apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 This is done by keeping a lease property, which gets periodically updated as indexing progresses.

-An `AsyncIndexUpdate` run skip indexing if the current lease has not expired.
+An `AsyncIndexUpdate` run skips indexing if the current lease has not expired.
-If the last update of the lease was done long ago (default 15 mins), then it is assumed that cluster node doing indexing is not available, and some other node will take over.
+If the last update of the lease was done too long ago (default: more than 15 minutes), it is assumed that cluster node that is supposed to index is not available, and some other node will take over.

 The lease logic can delay the start of indexing if the system is not stopped cleanly.
-As of Oak 1.6, this does not affect non clustered setups like those based on SegmentNodeStore, but only [affects DocumentNodeStore][OAK-5159] based setups.
+As of Oak 1.6, this does not affect non-clustered setups like those based on SegmentNodeStore, but only [affects DocumentNodeStore][OAK-5159] based setups.

 #### <a name="async-index-lag"></a> Indexing Lag